wyomingw4w/wyomingw4w.org/_pages/about.md

   </form>
 </div>

-Or by **mailing a check** made out for "Women for Women" to:
+Or by **mailing a check** made out for "Chelsea's Fund" to:

-Women for Women
+Chelsea's Fund
 P.O.
 Box 1472
 Lander, WY 82520
 {: .text-center}

-Women for Women is recognized by the IRS as a 501(c)(3) non-profit organization, EIN 83-0322262.
+Chelsea's Fund is recognized by the IRS as a 501(c)(3) non-profit organization, EIN 83-0322262.
 Donations are deductible to the extent allowed by law.

 ## Website

-The Women for Women website is built using [Jekyll](https://jekyllrb.com/) and [Minimal Mistakes](https://mmistakes.github.io/minimal-mistakes/).
+The Chelsea's Fund website is built using [Jekyll](https://jekyllrb.com/) and [Minimal Mistakes](https://mmistakes.github.io/minimal-mistakes/).
 The [source code](https://github.com/wyomingw4w/wyomingw4w.org) is available on